RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 -----------------------------

 - Whether algo parameters are updated directly in setCutoff, setResonance, etc. or are updated in getSample based on an "upToDate" flag should be consistent.
-Maybe that can be decided on a case-by-case basis.
+Or maybe that can be decided on a case-by-case basis?
 It currently is.
 But maybe it shouldn't.
 But enforced consistency may make it harder to optimize cases individually.

 - What about thread safety?
-Ahould probably be completely abolished, at least in RAPT.
+Should probably be completely abolished, at least in RAPT.
   Synchronization should be dealt with on a higher level.
 Maybe in rosic, but probably jura.

 - How polyphony can be handled: Each DSP class may have a simple, monophonic  implementation and